Mariah Carey Shuts Down Instagram In Glitter Bikini, Platforms & Beach Babe Hair

 Mariah’s love of glitter seems to know no bounds.
 While the singer isn’t the only Hollywood face known to love a little sparkle – socialite Paris Hilton and singer Britney Spears join her – she does seem to fly the flag for jewel-encrusted dresses and diamonds.
 Enough stage performances over the years seem to have solidified Mariah’s status as the glitter queen.

-Mariah does, of course, also come with somewhat of a diva reputation.
+Mariah does, of course, also have somewhat of a diva reputation.
 That said, the singer has told People that her role as a mother to twins Moroccan and Monroe has seen her shift her priorities.

 “It’s hard, but I try to keep them grounded so they don’t think everything is just handed to them.
 Right now it’s like, ‘I want this,’ and I’m like, ‘You’re asking me for something that costs $20.’
 I can’t even imagine having, like, one dollar as a kid because we didn’t have money going around.
 So they have to appreciate those things,” she told the magazine.